-Atty.
+1 Atty.
 Gilberto C. Teodoro, Jr., Independent Director, resigned from the Board of Directors on October 7, 2021.
 His replacement, Mr. Vipul Bhagat, Independent Director, was appointed by the Board of Directors on January 8, 2022.
-Former Lead Independent Director, Mr. Jones M. Castro, Jr., was reclassified to non-executive director on April 23, 2021, in order to comply with the nine-year term limit for independent directors.

-(i.e. Chief Risk Officer, Chief Compliance Officer, and Chief Internal Auditor) as well as the external auditor, without the presence of management or any bank executive, to discuss various matters or issues outside the Audit Committee and Risk Management Committee meetings.
+- Composition of the Board Committees -Independent directors chair eight of nine board committees, namely Risk Management, Audit, Corporate Governance, Related Party Transactions, IT Steering, Nominations, Compensation, and Trust.
+This provides independent and objective judgment on significant corporate matters and ensures that key issues and strategies are objectively reviewed, constructively challenged, thoroughly discussed and rigorously examined. - Audited financial statements for calendar year 2020 were disclosed to the public on February 26, 2021, 57 days from year end, following the best practice recommendation of the ASEAN Corporate Governance Scorecard of within 60 days from year-end, for the past seven (7) years; - 4.
+Executive Sessions of Independent/Non-Executive Directors A regular meeting is held by Independent and Non-Executive Directors (INED) with the heads of the control functions (i.e. Chief Risk Officer, Chief Compliance Officer, and Chief Internal Auditor) as well as the external auditor, without the presence of management or any bank executive, to discuss various matters or issues outside the Audit Committee and Risk Management Committee meetings.
 The meeting is chaired by the Lead Independent Director.
-In 2021, the INED conducted three (3) sessions and the results of these sessions were discussed with the Bank's Executive Directors in three (3) separate sessions.

-5. Annual Board performance self-assessment - A yearly self-assessment is conducted focusing on the performance of the Board, directors, Committees and senior management, through the Corporate Governance Committee, using an approved set of questionnaires.
+In 2021, the INED conducted three (3) sessions and the results of these sessions were discussed with the Bank's Executive Directors in three (3) separate sessions. - 5.
+Annual Board performance self-assessment A yearly self-assessment is conducted focusing on the performance of the Board, directors, Committees and senior management, through the Corporate Governance Committee, using an approved set of questionnaires.
 The performance evaluation process begins with sending out customized Board Evaluation Questionnaires to each director and advisor.
 They are required to complete the questionnaire and explain the rationale of their response.
 The results of which are tabulated and consolidated.
 In 2021, the Corporate Governance Committee endorsed to the Board the continuous engagement of the services of an external facilitator for its yearly self-assessment.
 To the Committee, engaging an independent party every year, rather than every three years as recommended by the Securities and Exchange Commission, provides more governance inputs to the Board and allows comparability and continuity of aspects examined.